MARS: A neurosymbolic approach for interpretable drug discovery: Results

-In comparison to baseline methods, \(\text{MARS}_{P_{2H}}\)'s metrics outperformed all but MINERVA's, with which they were comparable (Table~\ref{tab:benchmarks}).
-However, since MINERVA does not, by design, utilize rules for guidance, it suffers the same reasoning shortcuts as PoLo and \(\text{MARS}_{naive}\).
+Since MINERVA does not, by design, utilize rules for guidance, it suffers the same reasoning shortcuts as PoLo and \(\text{MARS}_{naive}\).
+This is evident by its low pruned metrics reported in \mbox{Table~\ref{tab:benchmarks}}.
 In contrast to MINERVA, DWPC suffers the opposite limitation: predictions are based \textit{only} on metapath-based rules. \(\text{MARS}_{P_{2H}}\)'s \textit{pruned} metrics, which are directly comparable, also outperform DWPC.

 Finally, as mentioned in Section~\ref{sec:datasets}, several drug-BP pairs corresponding to known MoAs in \textit{DrugMechDB} were included in the \textit{MoA-net} test set.
-Of these, 33 pairs remained within \textit{MoA-net-10k}'s test set, and \(\text{MARS}_{P_{2H}}\) recovered the correct MoA for all of them.
+Of these, 33 pairs remained within \textit{MoA-net-10k}'s test set.
+Based on the sequence of drugs, proteins, and BPs in an MoA, \(\text{MARS}_{P_{2H}}\) recovered the correct MoA for all 33 pairs.
+Notably, \mbox{\(\text{MARS}_{P_{2H}}\)} correctly predicted MoAs which consisted of three and four hops, including that of norethisterone (\mbox{Eq.~\ref{norethisterone}}) to treat heavy menstrual bleeding, and dexamethasone acetate (\mbox{Eq.~\ref{dex_acetate}}) to treat a cancer known as Multiple myeloma \mbox{\citep{drugmechdb}}.
+In contrast, MINERVA failed to connect the drugs and BPs for these longer-range MoAs.
 Thus, this comprehensive benchmark highlights MARS' ability to achieve near state-of-the-art performance by effectively balancing domain-specific knowledge with the capacity to generalize beyond it.